How to Install Google Chrome on Rocky Linux

 sudo dnf install google-chrome-stable -y

-Subsequently, this method separates repository configuration from package installation, making it easier to verify setup before installing Chrome.
+This method separates repository configuration from package installation, making it easier to verify setup before installing Chrome.
+Additionally, DNF imports the GPG key automatically on first use.

 Method 2: Install Google Chrome via Flatpak and Flathub